itz-me-zappex/flux/README.md

 ```

 ### Preload shader cache on window appearance to avoid stuttering
-**Note:** That is how bufferization works, you just need to load file to memory by reading it *somehow* and kernel will not read it from disk again relying on RAM instead.
+That is how bufferization works, you just need to load file to memory by reading it *somehow* and kernel will not read it from disk again relying on RAM instead.

 Add following line to section responsible for target (path may vary depending on system configuration):
 #### NVIDIA